Giving Tuesday 2022 is gonna be epic.

-And listen, we're comfortable saying this for a number of reasons.
-First, we know how much work you and your nonprofit’s team of unicorns are putting into your Giving Tuesday 2022 strategy.
-You’re writing the emails; you’re prepping your ask letter; you’re organizing your volunteers.
-That’s right: you’re doing the dang thing and you’re doin’ it, doin’ it, doin’ it well.
+But listen, we know how much work you and your nonprofit's team of unicorns are putting into your Giving Tuesday 2023 strategy.
+You're writing the emails; you're prepping your ask letter; you're organizing your volunteers.

 How’d they come up with that number, anyway?

-Whole Whale used "a combination of linear regression and asking AI-generated question monsters" to land on $3.2B—which, bee tee dubs, happens to be an 18% increase over the amount raised online on Giving Tuesday 2021 ($2.7B.)
-The adjusted linear regression took into account last year’s ginormous haul, historical trends as to the growth of Giving Tuesday year over year, Google search trends, and the current economic and societal pressures on donors.
+Whole Whale used "a combination of linear regression and asking AI-generated question monsters" to land on $3.45B—which, bee tee dubs, happens to be an 11% increase over the amount raised online on Giving Tuesday 2022 ($3.1B.)
+The adjusted linear regression took into account last year's record-breaking haul, historical trends as to the growth of Giving Tuesday year over year, Google search trends, and the current economic and societal pressures on donors.

-“So what does this mean for my nonprofit’s ability to fundraise on Giving Tuesday 2022 and our yearly budget?” you ask.
+“So what does this mean for my nonprofit's ability to fundraise on Giving Tuesday 2023 and our yearly budget?”

 BUT.
 If you’re trying to predict your own Giving Tuesday fundraising total—and if you're reading this article, we think it’s quite likely you're trying to do that—here are some factors to take into account.